 - A recent infection was caused by the rubella virus.
 The presence of IgM antibodies means a current or recent infection.

 - A person has been vaccinated against rubella.
-The presence of IgG antibodies indicates immunity received through either vaccination or a past infection.
+The presence of IgG antibodies means immunity received through either vaccination or a past infection.

 - Health professionals who are in contact with pregnant women have had rubella.
 A health professional who has not had rubella may need to be vaccinated to prevent the risk of spreading rubella to a pregnant woman.